hms-networks/AbccSpiAnalyzer/README.md

 ## [Compile & Install](#table-of-contents)

-While tagged releases are provided which contain pre-compiled libraries and associated documentation, you may still opt to compile the libraries yourself.
+While tagged releases are provided which contain pre-compiled libraries and associated documentation, the user may still opt to compile the libraries for themself.

 ### [Initial Steps](#table-of-contents)